|

 feasible.
 The true economic feasibility will not be known until just before the

 viewed as a source of profit.
-Incentives from public funds will be necessary to
+Incentives from public funds will probably be necessary to

 make these projects feasible.
 However, I believe that, regardless of who